 Preventing illness from recreational water use

-Public health staff work with councils to decide when the regular water quality monitoring or an event, such as an unplanned sewage discharge, could be a health risk for people swimming or collecting food nearby.
-Communication of the risk to the public will occur via a number of different channels such as signage at the site, direct contact of those most likely to be affected, use of social media, webpages and warnings in radio/newspapers.
+We work with councils to decide when the regular water quality monitoring or an event, such as an unplanned sewage discharge, could be a health risk for people swimming or collecting food nearby.
+We communicate the risk to the public via a number of different channels such as signage at the site, direct contact of those most likely to be affected, use of social media, webpages and warnings in radio/newspapers.

 Swimming and spa pools

 Recreational water quality also covers use of public swimming and spa pools.
 To ensure swimmers are not exposed to infection, pool water needs to be managed carefully.
 If you have a concern or enquiry regarding the hygiene of a public swimming or spa pool, contact your local council.